zzzxxxttt/pytorch_simple_RL/README.md

 # Reinforcement learning algorithms **in one file**

-This repository is for those who want to know how to implement the RL algorithms after reading the corresponding paper.
+This repository is for those who want to implement the RL algorithms after reading the corresponding papers.
-All the algorithms are written in one file, which can let you focus more on the algorithm itself, but not the structure/details of the code.
+All the algorithms are encapsulated in one file, which can let you focus more on the algorithm itself.

 ## Requirements:
 - python>=3.5